jaflolo/bank-exercise/README.md

 Logout ok...
 ```

-Note: It is necessary that `sh run-service.sh` is running before starting executing to execute CLI commands.
+Note: It is necessary that `sh run-service.sh` is started up while running CLI commands.

 ## Lauch Swagger